10th Process Safety Management Mentoring (PSMM) Forum

 The Process Safety Management Mentoring (PSMM) Forum is one of five parallel symposia tracks which together comprise the Global Congress on Process Safety (GCPS).
 The PSMM Forum is a tutorial-based track aimed at professionals who may be new to the field of process safety, those who now have a management role in process safety, and to those interested in strengthening their knowledge of process safety.
 The principle behind the PSMM Track is to highlight tools, techniques, and lessons learned which would enhance delegates’ understandings of the applications of process safety management.

 Papers are selected by session chairs based on an abstract of 100-200 words.
 The abstract must offer a brief account of the contents, conclusions, and relevance to the topic area.
 Submitted abstracts must include the author’s name, their affiliation, full address, email, and phone number.
 The papers will be published in the GCPS proceedings.
-The Call for Abstracts will close online, on October 30, 2020.
+The Call for Papers will close online on November 20, 2020.

 Encouraged topics for this conference include: